that caps the profitability of insurance companies in the state. The average net worth of insurance companies was twice the amount allowed.

 You might not be able to do much to get your car insurance overcharges refunded, but there are plenty of other ways to lower the cost of your coverage.

 Improving your credit score and the amount you drive can affect your rates, but changing these things might require significant adjustments to your lifestyle.
 The best thing to focus on for quick savings is how you buy your insurance.

-Paying upfront, raising your deductible, and bundling your coverages will save you money, but the best way to find cheap car insurance is to shop around for the best quote with Jerry.
+Paying upfront, raising your deductible, and bundling your coverages will save you money, but the best way to find

 Jerry is your ultra-talented car insurance broker for life.
 No need to sit across from him at a desk—Jerry is an app!
 It takes less than a minute to sign up and you’ll be presented with competitive rates from up to 50 top providers.
 Don’t lose coverage, find savings with Jerry.